osl-incubator/makim/docs/features.md

 scopes: global, group, and target.
 It allows users to set the working directory for a specific target, a group of targets, or globally.

-### Benefits:

-- **Isolation of Commands:**
-  Users can isolate commands within specific directories, preventing potential conflicts and ensuring that commands run in the expected environment.

-- **Flexibility in Configuration:**
-  Different targets or groups may require different execution environments.
-  The `working-directory` attribute offers the flexibility to customize these environments based on specific project needs.

-- **Ease of Use:**
-  The Makim configuration becomes more readable and maintainable as users can easily understand and manage the execution context of commands.

-- **Support for Absolute and Relative Paths:**
-  The feature supports both absolute and relative paths, allowing users to specify directories based on their project requirements.

 ### Syntax and Scopes
 The working-directory attribute can be applied to three different scopes: